Brief: This article lists some macOS lookalike Linux distributions. The comparison here is based on similarity to macOS in looks and functioning.

 Now, not everyone can afford or would want to buy a MacBook just to use macOS.
 You could go for a Hackintosh but that would mean ditching Linux, something a Linux lover like me wouldn’t do.

 The good thing about Linux is that it has endless possibilities.
 When it comes to tweaking its looks, you can do wonders.
 Imagine making Ubuntu look like MacOS.
 It’s totally possible.

 But why bother just tweaking when you have specific Linux distributions that imitate or take inspiration from the looks of macOS?
 Yes, there are several macOS lookalike Linux distributions, and in this article I’m going to list them for you.

 Along with this list, you might want to check out one of our similar articles: Linux distributions that look like Windows.

 Linux distributions that are inspired by the looks of MacOS

 Before I show you the macOS-inspired Linux distributions, I’d like to mention Pear OS.

-But 3 years back, Pear OS suddenly announced its demise.
-Apparently, it was bought by an anonymous big enterprise.
+But 4 years back, Pear OS suddenly announced its demise.
+Apparently, it was bought by an anonymous enterprise.

 Pear OS aside, we still have a few Linux distributions that are macOS lookalikes or inspired by macOS.
-Let’s see them.
+Let’s take a look at them.